April 19th, 2026

 Fitting

-We spend enormous energy trying to earn approval, whether growing for it, shrinking for it, or reshaping ourselves to get it - and communities spend enormous energy dispensing it, withholding it, or using it as a control mechanism.
+Individuals spend enormous energy trying to earn approval, whether growing for it, shrinking for it, or reshaping ourselves to get it - and communities spend enormous energy dispensing it, withholding it, or using it as a control mechanism.
 But approval is a diminishing game: it reduces people to auditioners and communities to panels of judges.
-Let's make the case for something better and truer, which we'll call "fitting."
+This Spotlight will make the case for something better and truer, which we'll call "fitting."
 Fitting is cooperative.
 It assumes that both the person and the community bring something real to the encounter, and that the goal is a genuine match that honors who someone actually is while taking seriously what a community actually needs.
-You were not made to audition.
-You were made to fit.
-And when fit is found, something in both you and the community becomes more fully itself.

 Now that you've answered the Icebreaker, here's another question - this one, about puzzle pieces.